Deportivo Laferrere

 Club Deportivo Laferrere is a football club from the homonymous district of La Matanza Partido, Greater Buenos Aires.
-The team currently plays in Primera C, the regionalized fourth division of the Argentine football league system.
+The team currently plays in Primera B, the regionalized third division of the Argentine football league system.

-Laferrere was founded in 1956 and registered with AFA in 1978.
+Laferrere was founded in 1956, and registered with AFA in 1978.
 The team has spent most of its time playing in the third and fourth divisions.
 Nevertheless, Laferrere had a brief spell in the Primera B Nacional (the second division) between 1990 and 1995.
-Its best league position to date was 15th. in the 2nd division, which it achieved in 1991 and 1993.
+Its best league position to date was 15th in the 2nd division, which it achieved in 1991 and 1993.